qlineai2025/qline/DOCUMENTATION.md

 *   **Command-First Architecture**: The application sends audio snippets to a Genkit AI flow (`controlTeleprompter`).
 This flow is prompted to first check for specific verbal commands (e.g., "next slide," "pause") or editing commands (e.g., "change this to that").
 Commands are given top priority.
 *   **Fallback to Pace Tracking**: If the AI determines the user is not giving a command, it treats the audio as script reading.
 It then performs the pace-tracking function: it returns both an `adjustedScrollSpeed` based on the user's reading pace and the `lastSpokenWordIndex` to keep the prompter perfectly synchronized.
 *   **State-Aware Logic**: The flow is also sent the current state of the prompter (e.g., `isPlaying`, `prompterMode`, `currentSlideIndex`), allowing it to make intelligent decisions based on context.
 For example, "next slide" only has an effect if `prompterMode` is 'slides'.
+*   **Video Cue Detection**: The frontend logic works with the pace tracking to identify when the user reads past a special `[PLAY VIDEO #]` cue in the speaker notes.
+When this happens, it pauses scrolling and initiates a countdown timer for the video's duration, providing a seamless transition for the presenter.

 #### 8. Smooth, Time-Based Scrolling Animation
 To ensure a fluid teleprompter experience, the scrolling is driven by a custom animation loop.